 However, if the photos appear on other wedding websites repeatedly – quite possibly on other planners’ websites – it is likely that those photos are of weddings that they have not planned themselves.
 Ask the planners for references of the providers and Clients from that wedding so you can verify that the wedding was in fact planned by them.
 If they don’t provide you with this information, beware!
 That’s a telltale sign that they are hiding something from you!

 There is a lot more that can be added on to this list, but for now these are the top tips that you can follow to determine who’s selling you hype and who is selling you a truly professional and seamless service backed up by years of weddings and happily wed Couples!
+Please check out our blog post on Tips to find the perfect venue for your wedding for more inspiration for your Destination Wedding.

 Photo credits: Carolina Sainz, ENSU, Oliver Viladoms Studio